flowroute/flowroute-sdk-v3-php/README.md

 var_dump($result);
 ```
 ##### Example Response
-On success, the HTTP status code in the response header is `202 Accepted` and the response body contains an attributes object with the date the CNAM was requested to be deleted, and the updated cnam object in JSON format.
+On success, the HTTP status code in the response header is `202 Accepted` and the response body contains an attributes object with the date the CNAM was requested to be disassociated, and the updated cnam object in JSON format.

 ```
 {'data': {'attributes': {'date_created': 'Wed, 27 Jun 2018 20:59:36 GMT'},